Class & Research Space

 - All aquaria, tanks, and other water containers must be placed in wet tables plumbed to the floor drain (in case of catastrophic spills) and placed 2-3 feet away from all electrical outlets.

-THE ANALYTICAL LABORATORY (Lab 6) contains the following equipment:
+Lab 2 - THE ANALYTICAL LABORATORY open for use at all times; contains the following equipment:

 - Fisher Scientific Model 228 (counter top)